deltablot/partage/README.md

 ### Running the service

 By default, the program listens on port `8080`.
+You **need** to have a reverse proxy in front of it, terminating TLS, as it only listens in HTTP, but the app requires access through HTTPS.

 ~~~bash
 # quick and dirty on localhost (no persistence)